-Dr. Martin Luther King Jr. Commemorative Symposium on Social Change
+Dr. Martin Luther King, Jr. Commemorative Symposium on Social Change

 African-American Resource Center